Seven Proven Ways to Fight Deportation in California

 Do not miss any hearings or deadlines.
 Missing court can trigger an automatic removal order.

-Gather documents that prove time in the U.S., family ties, medical/educational needs, employment, taxes, and community involvement.
+Gather documents that prove your time in the U.S., family ties, medical/educational needs, employment, taxes, and community involvement.

 Get a legal review to map out eligibility and deadlines (asylum 1‑year clock, motions deadlines, etc.).